gipplab/OpenScienceTemplate/README.md

  At the time of writing, we are not aware of any downsides with this service.

 ## Step 7: (Optional) Link a TeX web editor
-Since some of your colleagues might not be as familiar with LaTeX and GitHub as others, it might be easier for some to use an online editor for LaTeX.
+Since some of your colleagues might not be as familiar with LaTeX and GitHub as others, it might be easier for some to use an online editor for LaTeX, such as OverLeaf.
-Beginning with [version 2](https://www.overleaf.com/blog/641-try-out-overleaf-v2#.WxpJGRyxWqM), Overleaf now enables working together on GitHub hosted projects.
+Beginning with [version 2](https://www.overleaf.com/blog/641-try-out-overleaf-v2#.WxpJGRyxWqM), Overleaf enables working together on GitHub hosted projects.
-Pull requests syncronize between GitHub and Overleaf.
+Pull requests automatically syncronize between GitHub and Overleaf.

 ## Feedback and comments